The JAM ART · Panels · doors · carved surfaces

 • Inv.
 BA.11.001

-• The presence of Boma can commonly be observed at temple entrances, within Balinese homes' rooms, on the rear of cremation towers, and certain altars.
+The presence of Boma can commonly be observed at temple entrances, within Balinese homes' rooms, on the rear of cremation towers, and certain altars.
 Known for his immense strength, Boma possesses the ability to conquer both physical and spiritual obstacles found in the earthly world.
 He is recognized as the son of the revered god Wisnu and the earth goddess Pratiwi.

-This remarkable relief holds great significance, originating from an aristocratic context.
+This notable relief holds great significance, originating from an aristocratic context.
 It represents the epitome of Balinese sculptural craftsmanship, characterized by its vibrancy, elegance, and intricate detailing.
 The panel stands as a testament to the rich artistic tradition and cultural heritage of Bali.

 Boma: The Apotropaic Demon and King of the Forest - Wooden Panel from Bali